-The infant becomes increasingly alert and wants to look around and hold their head up to watch you talk or look at lights and movement.
-They begin to develop strength and coordination in their neck and upper back muscles.
+The infant becomes increasingly alert and wants to look around and hold his head up to watch you talk or look at lights and movement.
+He begins to develop strength and coordination in his neck and upper back muscles.6

-When prone (on their belly) they are able to move their head more efficiently.
-Their upper extremity control increases and they are able to prop up on their forearms.
-While watching activities around them they will start to shift weight side to side.
+When prone (on his belly), he is able to move his head more efficiently.
+His upper extremity control increases and he is able to prop up on his forearms.
+While watching activities around him, he will start to shift weight side to side.